 SQL, a language for database management

-SQL is convenient for managing large collections of data with a predefined list of components.
-The classical activity of an enterprise, transactions and resources are perfectly managed by a such tool while intelligent information processing requires another format as XML.
+SQL is convenient for managing large collections of data organized as lists of attributes.
+The classical activity of an enterprise, transactions and resources are perfectly managed by a such tool.

 This is the most used language for building and using relational databases.
 The original name was SEQUEL that is a short for "Structured English QUEry Language", but was condensed to SQL and the full name "Structured Query Language", come then.
 Must be pronounced S-Q-L.

-The authors are Donald D. Chamberlin and Raymond F. Boyce at IBM.
-The System/38 implemention was sold by IBM in 1979, and Oracle by Relational Software in the same year.
+The authors of the language are Donald D. Chamberlin and Raymond F. Boyce at IBM.
+The System/38 implemention was sold by IBM in 1979, while the Oracle software was created by Relational Software in the same year (this firm has been renamed Oracle further).
 In 1982 IBM implemented SQL in DB2.

-SQL becomes ANSI standard in 1986, ISO standard in 1987 but actual implementations are far to be standardized.
+SQL becomes an ANSI standard in 1986, an ISO standard in 1987 but actual implementations are far to be standardized.

 SQL 2003 added XML features to the language.